 What face shapes do cat-eye glasses look good on?

-Cat-eye glasses are probably one of the most versatile frame styles you can choose.
-They suit a variety of different face shapes and are especially good at adding angularity to oval and round faces.
-The way that the corners are turned upwards gives the illusion of width for those with narrower oblong faces.
+Cat-eye glasses are among the most versatile frame styles available.
+They suit a variety of different face shapes and are especially effective at adding lift and definition to oval and round faces, while the upward-swept corners help create the illusion of width, making them a flattering choice for those with narrower, oblong faces.
+Additionally, cat-eye frames can soften the strong lines of a square jaw, lending a more balanced look.

 Discover fashionable cat-eye designs: